There’s serious gap in public climate financing in Africa - Dr Amoah | Ghana News Agency

 Dr Amoah disclosed that the $100 billion global target annually was not met and there is about 11 years climate change financing deficit globally.

-He therefore noted that it was important for planners to have climate lenses to factor in issues of climate change.
+The Director of Climate Change Adaptation at the EPA therefore noted that it was important for planners to have climate lens so that when they were planning normal projects, they could factor in issues of climate change.

-“This is why we are trying to create awareness among the Assemblies about innovative ways of accessing climate funds to address the issues on the ground,” he explained.
+“This is why we are trying to create awareness among the Assemblies on innovative ways of accessing climate funds so they can be able to address the issues on the ground,” he explained.

 Dr Winfred Nelson, Acting Director, Development Coordination Unit, National Development Planning Commission (NDPC), said the United Nations Framework Convention on Climate Change encouraged the integration of issues of climate change with national development planning processes.